Just to clarify - I bought the new version of this (aerosol can) for $25..you get ~250mL

 Definitely a heavy duty dry shampoo.
 May be unnecessary if you do not have super oily hair like I do.
 The only downside to this product is the price, $25.

 This review is for the aerosol spray.
 It has a wonderful scent and I find myself spraying it for no reason.
-It does an OK job of getting rid of absorbing oils but by the end of the day I find my hair pretty much oily again.
+It does an OK job of absorbing oils but by the end of the day I find my hair pretty much oily again.
 Still searching for a dry shampoo that lasts all day.